maxkasy/home/_pages/workshops/ML_econ_group.md

 ### Michaelmas term 2024

 - Time: 2:30pm, Tuesdays in even weeks.
 (That is: 22 Oct, 5 Nov, 19 Nov, and 3 Dec)
-- Location: *SR B, Manor Road Building* (There will be coffee and pastries!).
+- Location: *SR A, Manor Road Building* (There will be coffee and pastries!).
 - For those who cannot make in person, please join via [Zoom](https://zoom.us/j/91261172120?pwd=RUUzdDZIeWd1bTlNWHFOU2doaDJEQT09).

 Topic: **Explainability and explanations**